 There are multiple federal regulations that protect historic and cultural resources.
 The National Historic Preservation Act of 1966 (NHPA) directs the Federal Government to consider the effects of its actions on historic and cultural resources under Section 106.
-The Standing Rock Sioux Tribe entered into an agreement with the National Park Service in August 1996 to assume certain responsibilities and functions under the NHPA within the exterior boundaries of the
+The Standing Rock Sioux Tribe entered into an agreement with the National Park Service in August 1996 to assume certain responsibilities and functions under the NHPA within the exterior boundaries of the Reservation.

-Reservation.
 The Tribal Historic Preservation Office (THPO) was created to protect sacred and historic properties within its aboriginal territory.
 It is the policy of the Standing Rock Sioux Tribe to protect sacred sites, stone features, and historic properties contained within its tribal lands, ancestral, aboriginal/buffalo territory, and ceded lands.
 The Tribe has a 100% survey policy on tribal lands to ensure that all lands within the exterior boundaries of the Reservation are archaeologically surveyed under the NHPA and a traditional cultural property (TCP) survey conducted prior to any groundbreaking activity (Standing Rock Sioux Tribe 2015).

 Class III surveys were completed for the tower sites in October 2023 by a Tribal Archaeologist.
 A summary of archaeological resources, architectural resources, and Native American traditional, cultural, and/or religious resources encountered at each site, if applicable, is described below.
-Note, completion of consultation will be forthcoming.

 A 5-acre area of potential effect (APE) was pedestrian surveyed in transects spaced 5 meters apart.
 No eligible cultural resources were located in the APE and no previously recorded sites were located in the APE (Iron Eyes 2023a).
-Completion of consultation will be forthcoming.

 A 5-acre APE was pedestrian surveyed in transects spaced 5 meters apart.
 No eligible cultural resources were located in the APE and no previously recorded sites were located in the APE (Iron Eyes 2023b).
-Completion of consultation will be forthcoming.